 About the course

 The part-time taught MSc in Musculoskeletal Sciences provides practising clinicians or those with a degree in biomedical or biological sciences with an academic training in the sciences underlying musculoskeletal diseases, promoting an understanding of the ways in which research can be used to improve knowledge and treatment of musculoskeletal diseases.

-The course is designed to complement any graduate clinical teaching that you may be receiving as part of a specialist training programme.
+This is a biennial course and is designed to complement any graduate clinical teaching that you may be receiving as part of a specialist training programme.
 Completing the course will provide a firm foundation for students wishing to progress to full-time doctoral research.
 The programme consists of five modules, studied part-time over two years.
 Attendance at the University is required for short residential sessions of four to five days that take place eight times over the two years.

 - Research, Statistics and Epidemiology

 Teaching methods include lectures, small group sessions, problem-based learning scenarios and evaluation of academic papers.
 In addition, you will be expected to undertake self-directed learning in your own time, to build on the information provided in the teaching sessions.

 The allocation of graduate supervision for this course is the responsibility of the Medical Sciences Division and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Medical Sciences Division.